The Hague Open

-The Hague Open (also formally known for sponsorship reasons as the Siemens Open and the Sport 1 Open) is a professional tennis tournament played on outdoor red clay courts.
-It is currently part of the Association of Tennis Professionals (ATP) Challenger Tour.
-It is held annually in Scheveningen, Netherlands, since 1993, which makes it one of the oldest tournaments in the country.
+The Hague Open (also formally known for sponsorship reasons as the Siemens Open and the Sport 1 Open) was a professional tennis tournament played on outdoor red clay courts.
+It was part of the Association of Tennis Professionals (ATP) Challenger Tour until 2018 when it moved to Amersfoort as the Dutch Open.
+It was held annually in Scheveningen, Netherlands, since 1993, making it one of the oldest tournaments in the country.
 In its history, the event featured world-class players including Marat Safin, Marcelo Ríos, David Nalbandian, Nikolay Davydenko, Gaël Monfils and Richard Gasquet.
 The 26th edition of The Hague Open took place on July 16–22, 2018.